 Ben Hall, 1860s:

-Ben Hall (about 1837–65), John Gilbert (about 1842–65) and Frank Gardiner (about 1830–1903) led the most notorious gangs of the period.
+Ben Hall, John Gilbert and Frank Gardiner led the most notorious gangs of the period.
 Membership of the Gilbert-Hall gang changed rapidly as individuals surrendered to police, ‘retired’, were captured or killed.
-John O’Meally (1840–63) was probably one of the best known of the gang members.
+John O’Meally was probably one of the best known of the gang members.

 O'Meally joined the gang in about March 1862 and was involved in several armed robberies, including the attack on Gold Commissioner Henry Keightley's home at Dunn's Plains and, allegedly, the murder of at least two people.